Georgia woman has child snatched and then returned to her by police - NewsBreak

 Police made contact with Kaniya Cheeks in a shopping plaza and it was determined during their investigation that Korin Cox had intentionally snatched Cheeks cellphone and thrown it on the ground.

-Cox then allegedly took Cheeks’ 8-month-old child and her vehicle.American Airlines employee killed at Montgomery airport
+Cox then allegedly took Cheeks’ 8-month-old child and her vehicle.Workers in downtown Mobile reacted fast following deadly NYE shooting

 The child was later found unharmed and returned to Cheeks, along with her vehicle.